Most people have heard of a chimpanzee. Far fewer have heard of a gibbon.

 That's because gibbons are the least protected of all apes.

-But like their large ape cousins (chimpanzees, bonobos, gorillas, and orangutans), gibbons are facing the threat of extinction at the hands of humans in the wild.
+But like their large ape cousins (chimpanzees, bonobos, gorillas, and orangutans), gibbons are facing the threat of extinction in the wild because of human actions.

 Without determined efforts to transform our ways, the possibility of losing all remaining wild gibbons is an inevitable fate.